 Server-side architecture is generally built around two concepts:

-- Providing extra functionality or actions that Rehive does not offer but where you still want to use Rehive’s authorization system and API. eg. Building a payment processor integration.
+- Providing extra functionality or actions that Rehive does not offer but where you still want to use Rehive’s authorization system and Platform APIs. eg. Building a payment processor integration.

 - Listening to events (webhooks) sent by the platform and triggering functionality based on the event. eg. Building a system to top up an operational account whenever a transaction event is received that shows a low balance.